 It is also important to note that students pursuing a career in theme park design need to build connections in the field.
 Internship and experiential learning foster their skills and opportunities.
-The location of the school also plays a vital role, so find a school located near major amusement parks like those in Florida and California.
+The school's location also plays a vital role, so find a school near significant amusement parks like Florida and California.

-Finally, you can opt to be an interior designer who specializes in theme parks in one of the design schools in your localities.
+Finally, you can opt to be an interior designer specializing in theme parks in one of the design schools in your localities.
 Trust me; more schools will be more than willing to contract a specialized theme park engineer who specializes in theme parks.
-This is because this role requires a ton of skills, and finding specialists can be a hassle.
+It is because this role requires a ton of skills, and finding specialists can be a hassle.

-This career is expected to grow 8% in the coming decade.
+This career grows 8% in the coming decade.
 The president of a theme-park industry consulting firm quotes that the start-up pay for a multimedia artist or animator is around $50,000 with mid-career salaries that vary between $70k -$80K /PA.

-If you are determined to be part of the world's most extensive entertainment industry, kindle your imagination, mix it with work.
+If you're determined to be part of the world's most extensive entertainment industry, kindle your imagination, mix it with work.